Which Private Search Engine Should You Pick - The Short Answer

 • Edge: Settings → Privacy, search, and services → Address bar and search

-DuckDuckGo and Brave Search are included in the search engine options of major browsers.
-For Startpage and others, you may need to install an extension or manually add the URL.
+DuckDuckGo is included in the search engine options of major browsers.
+Brave Search is often not listed outside the Brave browser, so for Brave Search, Startpage, and others you may need to install an extension or manually add the URL.

 Privacy Measures Beyond Search Engines

 Switching your search engine is a great start.
-Combine it with these additional measures for stronger privacy protection:
+For a step-by-step walkthrough of anonymizing your whole search workflow, see our guide to searching anonymously.
+Combine it with these additional measures for stronger protection:

-Visit Kakunin-san's homepage to check your current browser settings and security score.
+Visit the IP Check-san homepage to check your current browser settings and security score.